Cool Old Games

 Introduction

-The Philippines are an archipelago of islands in the Pacific Ocean, just off of the coast of Vietnam.
+The Philippines is an archipelago of islands in the Pacific Ocean, just off the coast of Vietnam.
 Like most other South East Asian countries, the Filipino people have significant portions of their culture borrowed from the Chinese civilization.

 However, in the last 300 years, The Philippines existed as a colony, both of Spain and then the United States.
 This European influence over the Philippines has distanced its culture from these purely Asian roots.
 This has generated a number of card games played in the Philippines, some with Chinese influence, and some with European/American influence.